Get

 Our Favorite Enzyme Cleaner

-The Hepper Advanced Bio-Enzyme Pet Stain & Odor Eliminator Spray is our favorite all-purpose enzyme cleaner.
-It kills harmful bacteria and permanently removes even the worst kitty stains and smells, leaving your home fresh and clean!
+The Hepper Advanced Bio-Enzyme Pet Stain & Odor Eliminator Spray is our favorite enzyme cleaner out there.
+It permanently removes even the very worst kitty stains and smells, leaving your home fresh and clean!
 Click here to learn more about this amazing product and get yourself a bottle.

 2. Veterinary Check-Up

 When dealing with any form of inappropriate elimination, it’s important to rule out any underlying medical conditions.
-Book a consult with your vet who will examine your cat and may recommend other tests such as bloodwork, urine tests or imaging.
-If your cat is diagnosed with a medical condition then following your vet’s prescribed treatment plan is essential to stop your cat from peeing on your bed.
+Book a consult with your vet, who will examine your cat and may recommend other tests such as bloodwork, urine tests, or imaging.
+If your cat is diagnosed with a medical condition, then following your vet’s prescribed treatment plan is essential to stop your cat from peeing on your bed.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+If you need to speak with a vet but can't get to one, head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 3. Stress-Proof Your Home